bruvellu/simi.py/README.md

 [simi2mamut.py](simi2mamut.py) is the script I use to convert my Simi lineage files to MaMuT.
 It will _not work_ as is on your own lineage files, but it should work after adaptating the code.
-Please refer to the [simi2mamut.py#L8](script documentation) and let me know if you run into [issues](https://github.com/nelas/simi.py/issues).
+Please check out the [script documentation](simi2mamut.py#L8) and let me know if you run into [issues](https://github.com/nelas/simi.py/issues).

 ## Disclaimer